cyclr/docs/pages/v2/05-application-connectors/information/salesforce-marketing-cloud-information.md

 ]
 ```

-If adding fields manually, for Field Location:
+If you add the fields manually, for `Field Location`:

 **Invalid** - no parent array